hackerb9/tokenize/README.md

   save "FOO", A
   ```

-* If the output is piped to another program, m100-tokenize will not
-  be able to rewind the stream to update the line pointers at the for
-  each line.
-In that case, the characters '**' are used which will
-  work fine on genuine Model 100 hardware.
-However, some emulators may
-  complain or refuse to load up the tokenized file.

-## Decommenter

-As a bonus, a program called m100-decomment exists which tokenizes
-programs while also shrinking the output size by throwing away data.
-It removes the text of comments and extraneous whitespace.
-It could do
-more thorough packing (merging lines together, removing unnecessary
-lines), but I think it currently strikes a good balance of compression
-versus complexity.

 ## Testing

-Run `make test` to try out the tokenizer on some [sample Model 100
+Run `make check` to try out the tokenizer on some [sample Model 100
 programs](https://github.com/hackerb9/tokenize/tree/main/samples) and
 some strange ones designed specifically to exercise peculiar syntax.
 The program `bacmp` is used to compare the generated .BA file with one
-created on a actual Tandy 200.
+created on hackerb9's Tandy 200.

 Note that without m100-sanity, the SCRAMB.DO test, whose input is
 scrambled and redundant, would fail.